LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 --------------------------

 A ``contentType`` attribute is no longer generated for the :class:`ll.xist.ns.jsp.directive_page`.
-You have to explicitely use an attribute ``contentType="text/html"`` to get a ``contentType`` attribute in the resulting JSP.
+You have to explicitly use an attribute ``contentType="text/html"`` to get a ``contentType`` attribute in the resulting JSP.
 The ``charset`` option is generated automatically from the encoding specified in the publisher.